 This project and series of annual conferences are sponsored and endorsed by Watson Caring Science Institute in collaboration with Healing Health Care Systems, International Association of Human Caring and Institute of HeartMath.

-The Third Annual Middle East Conference will be held February 20-21, 2015 in Aqaba, Jordan.
+The Third Annual Middle East Conference was held February 20-21, 2015 in Aqaba, Jordan.

 Watson Caring Science Institute, a non-profit international foundation in USA, sponsored this first conference, with support from Healing Healthcare System, USA.
 Endorsed by HeartMath and Conscious Global Leadership Institute, USA.